Hot Chocolate

 • Milk chocolate — sweeter and classic

-• White hot chocolate — very sweet and creamy, made without cocoa solids
+• White hot chocolate — sweeter and creamier, made without cocoa solids

 Milk